pip-services/pip-services-docs/content/en/node/commons/_index.md

 Then you are ready to start using the Pip.Services patterns to augment your backend code.

-For instance, here is how you can implement a component, that receives configuration, get assigned references, can be opened and closed using the patterns from this module.
+For instance, the code below shows how you can implement a component that receives a configuration, gets assigned references, and can be opened and closed using the patterns available from this module.

 ```typescript
 import { IConfigurable } from 'pip-services3-commons-node';